inyong37/Study/_Computer/Software/temp.md

 ### *Component-based Software Engineering* | [Wiki](https://en.wikipedia.org/wiki/Component-based_software_engineering)
 Component-based software engineering(CBSE), also called components-based development(CBD), is a branch of software engineering that emphasizes the separation of concerns with respect to the wide-ranging functionality available throughout a given software system.
 It is a reuse-based approach to defining, implementing and composing loosely coupled independent components into systems.
 This practice aims to bring about an equally wide-ranging degree of benefits in both the short-term and the long-trem for the software itself and for organizations that sponsor such software.

+### *Object Linking and Embedding* | [Wiki](https://en.wikipedia.org/wiki/Object_Linking_and_Embedding)
+Object Linking and Embedding(OLE) is a proprietary technology developed by Microsoft that allows embedding and linking to documents and other objects.
+For developers, it brought OLE Control Extension(OCX), a way to develop and use custom user interface elements.
+On a technical level, an OLE object is any object that implements the IOleObject interface, possibly along with a wide range of other interfaces, depending on the object's needs.

 #### Reference
 - Combo box, https://clack.tistory.com/335, 2020-08-26-Wed.
 - Dropdown menu, https://kuzuro.blogspot.com/2018/08/htmlcss.html, 2020-08-26-Wed.